Sandhya342004/kasparro-frontend-Sandhya-S/README.md

 Independent Audit Modules
         ↓
-Output Surfaces (Scores, Insights, Recommendations) This separation ensures that audit logic, data preparation, and presentation remain loosely coupled.
+Output Surfaces (Scores, Insights, Recommendations)

+This separation keeps data preparation, audit logic, and presentation loosely coupled.

-What Was Intentionally Skipped
+# What Was Intentionally Skipped:

 Due to time constraints, the focus was placed on core audit functionality and system clarity rather than feature completeness.

-**The following were intentionally excluded:**
+The following were intentionally excluded:

 Authentication and authorization
 Backend integration
 Persistent audit history
 Real AI inference and model execution
 These features can be added later without restructuring the frontend.

-**What I Would Build Next:**
+# What I Would Build Next:

-If this project were extended into a production system, the next steps would include:
+If this were extended into a production system:

-Replacing mock data with real API responses
+Replace mock data with real API responses
-Adding audit history, trends, and comparisons
+Add audit history and trend comparisons
-Enabling brand-to-brand benchmarking
+Enable brand-to-brand benchmarking
-Introducing role-based access and collaboration features
+Introduce role-based access and collaboration features

-**Tech Stack**
+# Tech Stack:

 Next.js (App Router)
 TypeScript
 Tailwind CSS
 Recharts
-These tools were chosen to prioritize clarity, scalability, and developer experience.

-**Summary:**
+# Summary:

 This project demonstrates:

-A data-driven frontend architecture
+Data-driven frontend architecture

-Modular system design suitable for AI-powered products

-Thoughtful scoping and prioritization under time constraints
+Modular system design suitable for AI-powered products Thoughtful scoping under time constraints
 Clear separation between data, logic, and presentation

 Author: Sandhya